JerryGreenough/Elliptical-Integrals/README.md

 The complete elliptic integral of the second kind is defined:

 $$ E(k) = \int_0^{{\pi}\over{2}} {{\sqrt{1-k^2 \text{sin}^2\phi}} \ {d\phi}} $$

+## Python Implementation

+The elliptic integrals of both the first kind and second kind can be incorporated into a Python script with the help of the ```scipy``` library - for details of the implementation for the elliptic integral of the first kind see
+[scipy/special/ellipk](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ellipk.html) and for details of the elliptic integral of the second kind see
+[scipy/special/ellipe](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ellipe.html).
+Note that the ```m``` parameter used by the ```ellipk``` and ```ellipe``` functions is equal to the square of the $k$ parameter that is used in the mathematical literature.
+Here is an example:

 ## Jacobi's Elliptic Functions